zng-ui/zng/TODO/_current.md

-* Speedup the alt focus query, it is the slowest now.
-  - Add an alt scope cache for each scope item?

 * Rethink spatial partitioning, the quad-tree is a bad fit for the problem:
    - Most widgets are fully contained by the parent bounds.
    - Most panel widgets can naturally calculate a fixed grid that perfectly fits its content, for all items that are not transformed.